robin-a-meade/example-maven-exec-args/README.md

 - It is possible to embed a quotation mark with a single-quoted string argument
 - It is impossible, however, to have an argument that contains both a quotation mark and an apostrophe

-## Helper function to prepare bash arguments to be passsed to
+## Helper function to prepare bash arguments

-Here's a bash function to assist with all the escaping that is involved.
+Here's a bash function to assist with all the escaping that is involved in passing bash arguments into maven's `-Dexec.java` property.

 ```bash
 prepare_args() {